YodasMyDad/Slicker/README.md

 });
 ```

-**That's it!** All options work exactly the same.
+All original options behave the same; the global name and import paths now use Slicker.
+The legacy jQuery bundle is still available in `slick/` if you need it.

 ---

 ## Settings

-All original Slick options are supported:
+All original Slick options are supported by Slicker:

 Option | Type | Default | Description
 ------ | ---- | ------- | -----------